How Many Milligrams Of Caffeine Is In A Cup Of Coffee?

 Arabica Beans

-Arabica coffee beans contain about 34.1 to 38.5 grams of caffeine per kilogram.
+Arabica beans contain roughly 34.1 to 38.5 grams of caffeine per kilogram of dry weight.

 Robusta Beans